 Missouri Health Insurance Overview

-About 5.9 million people call the Show-Me State home.1 Most residents get health insurance through an employer while one in three gets them through government programs.
-Just under 4% of the population have Obamacare health insurance through the Marketplace.2 The majority of residents with Marketplace coverage get subsidies from the federal government to help offset the cost of coverage.
+More than 6.1 million people call the Show-Me State home.1 Most residents get health insurance through an employer while one in three gets them through government programs.
+About 5.7% of the population have Obamacare health insurance through the Marketplace as of 2019.2 The majority of residents with Marketplace coverage get subsidies from the federal government to help offset the cost of coverage.
 Other residents with low income qualify for Medicaid.

 Missouri and the Affordable Care Act

 Fewer Missouri residents are uninsured since the Affordable Care Act (or Obamacare) took effect in 2013.
 The uninsured rate decreased every year until 2018.
 The rate had a slight uptick to 10% in 2019.3